eyalbirger/THE-60/README.md

-# THE58
+# THE60

-this is a wireless stagered ortho split keyboard with **switches
+this is a stagered ortho split keyboard with 60 switches.

+you can use it wirelessly with a nice!nano, or with cable and a pro micro. you can also use it with nice!view